Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Action: Type any book title into search box.

-Before: Search box is inactve with plain white background.
+Before: Search box is inactive with plain white background.

 After: Text fills the search box and shows previously searched words.